 Welcome!
-I'm a Ph.D.
-Candidate in the Department of Economics at The Pennsylvania State University.
-My primary research interest is Applied Theory with a focus on Organizational Economics and Political Economy.
+I'm a Visiting Professor in the Department of Economics at Florida International University.
+My primary research interest is Applied Economics with a focus on Organizational Economics and Political Economy.

 Research